DevNoam/Virtual-Project/README.md

 This project is using Unity, Mirror and Playfab for the Backend (BaaS).

 I've hosted this project on my website (WebGL) for a few years but open sourced it due to management complexity and management costs to run this game server.
-Offline mode of this project available at the releases section of this repo (Windows Desktop).
-Read more at my website: https://noamsapir.me/Virtualproject
+Videos and pictures of this project available on my website: https://noamsapir.me/Virtualproject

 ## Deployment